spruceid/rebase/demo/witness/endpoints.md

 }
 ```

-## Witness flow
+## Witness Flow

-The `POST` body of `/witness` must conform to a JSON representation of the supported Rebase `proof_type`, the source of which in Rust can be found [here](https://github.com/spruceid/rebase/blob/main/rust/rebase/src/witness/proof_type.rs).
+The `POST` body of `/witness` must conform to a JSON representation of the supported Rebase `proof_type`, the source of which in Rust can be found [here](https://github.com/spruceid/rebase/blob/main/rust/rebase_witness_sdk/src/types.rs), which also includes type definitions for the requests and responses outlined in this document.

-The typescript definition of a Witness body would look like:
+The TypeScript definition of a Witness body would look like:
 ```typescript
 interface Proof {
     proof: ProofTypes;